 Materials or Tools Needed

-To deploy a Kubernetes cluster, you’ll need the following tools and prerequisites:
+To deploy Kubernetes Clusters, you’ll need these tools and prerequisites:

-- Node machines with a minimum of 2GB RAM and dual-core CPUs
+- Node machines: minimum 2GB RAM and dual-core CPUs (more recommended for production Kubernetes Clusters)

-- Internet connection for downloading and configuring resources
+- Network access: internet connection for downloading packages and images

 Step-by-Step Instructions